Pool of Bethesda: Hellenistic and Roman temples

 According to Jerome Murphy-O'Connor in the 1st century BC natural caves to the east of the two pools were turned into small baths with a religious/medical function.
-The Mishnah implies that at least one of these new pools was sacred to Fortuna, the goddess of fortune, rather than Asclepius, the god of healing.
+At least one of these new pools was sacred to Fortuna the goddess of fortune, rather than Asclepius, the god of healing.
 Murphy-O'Connor thinks it likely that this development was founded by the Roman garrison of the nearby Antonia Fortress, who would also have been able to protect it from attack.
-Also, the location of the baths outside the then city walls would have made its presence tolerable to the Jews, who might otherwise have objected to a non-Jewish religious presence in their holy city.
+Additionally, the location of the baths outside the then city walls would have made its presence tolerable to the Jews, who might otherwise have objected to a non-Jewish religious presence in their holy city.

 In the mid 1st century AD, Herod Agrippa expanded the city walls, bringing the baths into the city.
 When Hadrian rebuilt Jerusalem as Aelia Capitolina, he placed a roadway along the dam, and expanded the site into a large temple to Asclepius and Serapis.

 Byzantine church

 By the fifth century, at least part of the asclepieion had been converted into, or replaced by, a Byzantine church, known as the Church of the Probatike (literally, the Church of the Sheep, the pool being called the Probatic or Sheep Pool) and initially dedicated to the Healing of the Paralytic, though from the sixth century associated with the Virgin Mary (the German pilgrim Theodosius wrote in De Situ Terrae Sanctae (c.
 530) that "next to the Sheep-pool is the church of my Lady Mary").
 This reflects a more general movement which appropriated the healing sites of pagan religion and rededicated them to the Virgin Mary.
-The theory that this church was built by the Empress Eudocia (present in Jerusalem in 438-39 and 443–460) is uncertain.
+The theory that this church was built by the Empress Eudocia (present in Jerusalem in 438–439 and 443–460) is uncertain.
 It seems more likely to be associated with Juvenal, bishop of Jerusalem in the mid 5th century.
 This church was destroyed in 614 by the Persians.